-The evening, hosted by the Trust’s Director of Development, Rachael Dunne, was a wonderful celebration, with awards in three different categories presented on the night for Individual Leadership, Staff Leadership and Corporate Leadership.
+The evening was a wonderful celebration, with awards in three different categories presented on the night for Individual Leadership, Staff Leadership and Corporate Leadership.

 This year, the Individual Leadership Award went to Paul and Margaret Kerley, in recognition of their long standing personal support of the DCU Access Scholarship Programme, and more recently, their commitment to autism and inclusion within mainstream education in Ireland.

 The Staff Leadership Award went to Chief Operations Officer at the University, Dr. Declan Raftery, in recognition of his contribution to the development and establishment of one of the University’s most high profile and important projects in the Campus Development Plan: the establishment of the ‘U’, DCU’s new state-of-the-art student centre.